 The opportunity to change a fundamental human experience does not come along every day.
 We set out to create gyro stabilization technology so effective that it would forever transform boating.
 By reducing boat roll, we knew we could make time spent on the water much safer and vastly more enjoyable.

 Since the introduction of the first Seakeeper, we've seen and heard thousands of times how Seakeeper has changed people's lives: the astonishment, excitement, relief, and joy they exude when the gyro turns on and the boat settles, is magical.

 Seakeeper is a computer controlled gyroscope that eliminates most boat roll, including the fatigue, anxiety and seasickness that goes with it.

-Typically, the Seakeeper weighs between 2% - 4% of boat weight, requires half or less the power of air conditioning, and fits in available space down in the after part of the hull.
+Typically, the Seakeeper weighs between 2% - 4% of boat weight, requires half or less the power of air conditioning, and fits in available space in the back half of the boat.

 Our models can accomodate boats 30' and above.
 Approximately 25% of the units we ship are installed aftermarket and can be installed virtually anywhere on board.

 Unlike traditional fin stabilizers, the Seakeeper gyro is installed safely inside the hull where it can’t be damaged by the hazards at sea; with no added drag, no effect on your top speed, and minimal maintenance.